canonical/starbase/README.rst

 Migrate existing projects
 --------------------------------
 #.
+Update this guide as you go along, if something is unclear or missing.
+#.
 Use ruff.
    #.
 Pull in the bare minimum ``pyproject.toml`` needed to use ruff.
    #.
 Make your codebase pass with ruff.
 Commit after each step: